 “Sure.”
 Haberdash got up from his chair and backstepped to the blast door without taking his eyes off the screen or spilling his snifter.

 “Oh, for the love of Christ!” shouted the POTUS.
 The returns from Virginia were flashing on the screen.
 Tex Cleveland was the projected winner.
-“What in the hell is going on?”
+“What in the fuck is going on?”

 Haberdash opened the door and Nurse Baum rolled her cart in.
 The POTUS stood up to curse the screen, but took a seat when Baum pulled up next to him.
 She took his vitals while he fumed.